Understanding Break-in Period in Bike Insurance Renewal

 No Financial Security

 The primary objective of any insurance policy is to offer financial security to the insured party against several unforeseen circumstances.
-In case your uninsured two-wheeler is involved in an accident or gets stolen, you might have to face financial constraints.
+You might face financial constraints if your uninsured two-wheeler is involved in an accident or gets stolen.
+During the break-in period, you do not have insurance coverage.
+Therefore, avoid riding your uninsured two-wheeler during the break-in period and renew it on time.

 -